By TONY SEED (Originally published in March, 2019 during the US “humanitarian aid” offensive against Venezuela )

 Venezuela offered two mobile hospital units with a capacity of 150 people each at a time, 120 specialists in First Aid and search and rescue from the Simon Bolivar Humanitarian Response Team, an internationally recognized disaster relief unit; ten water purification stations; eight electric generators, each with a capacity of 850 kilowatts; 20 tons of drinking water; 50 tons of canned food; and 5,000 blankets.

 Cuba offered 1,586 trained, equipped and totally self-sufficient medical personnel.
 Doctors assembled at the airport in Havana, waiting for the word.

-The United States rejected these noble gestures and refused to allow the aid, doctors and nurses in.
-The United States, at all levels of the state, abdicated its responsibility and duty to its citizens and society.
+The United States rejected these noble, concrete gestures.
+It refused to allow the aid, doctors and nurses in.
+It never formally replied to the offer by the two smaller countries.
+The United States, at all levels of the state, abdicated its social responsibility and duty to its citizens and society.
 This was a crime against humanity by all norms of international law and morality.